 A business consultant’s cash outflow will amount to –

 GST levied on services at the rate of 18%, i.e. Rs.9000 (50000×18).
 The GST applied to office supplies is subject to deduction.
 So, the net GST amounts to Rs.8000 (9000-1000)

 Previously, to avoid CST and state entry taxes, the Indian logistic companies used to maintain multiple warehouses across states.
 Furthermore, such warehouses had to operate below their capacity.
-However, with GST, restriction on inter-state movement has reduced significantly.
+However, with GST, restrictions on inter-state movement have reduced significantly.

 The major drawbacks are as follows –

-This taxation regime has made it mandatory for companies to register with GST under all states they operate in.
-The entire process of registering with the regulating body, issuing GST-compliant invoices, maintaining digital record keeping and filing returns have increased the burden on SMEs and others significantly.
+This taxation regime has made it mandatory for companies to register with GST in all states they operate in.
+The entire process of registering with the regulating body, issuing GST-compliant invoices, maintaining digital record keeping, and filing returns have increased the burden on SMEs and others significantly.